Skip to main content

 Posted on August 19, 2020 in Vision Health

-Regular exams with your eye doctor can help diagnose vision-related issues such as diabetic retinopathy, glaucoma, cataracts, age-related macular degeneration, and many more.
-They can also help diagnose other health issues such as heart disease and diabetes.
+Regular exams with an eye doctor can help diagnose vision-related issues such as diabetic retinopathy, glaucoma, cataracts, age-related macular degeneration, and more.
+Many times, a doctor can spot symptoms of these issues before you do.
+An eye doctor can also help diagnose other health issues, such as heart disease or diabetes.

 • Blurry or weakened vision